 Joining us for today’s show is Chris Stoddard, a Vice President of Sales who knows a thing or two about generating revenue growth.
 Our topic today is Organization Design.
 What types of reps you need and the best organizational chart for you.
-Chris and I followed pages 282 – 284 of the PDF workbook outlining emerging best practices of Sales Organization Design.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
 I personally found this interview with Chris to be an incredible demonstration on thinking through feet on the street.
 It’s an innovative approach to deploying capacity and really thought provoking in terms of what an AE is capable of performing in a team-based model.

 Chris Stoddard is the Vice President of Sales for Pulse Secure.
 Pulse Secure is in the secure access business of helping people, devices, things, and services connect to corporate networks through laptops and mobile devices and just about everything else.
 Watch as Chris demonstrates how to determine the right number of feet on the street by walking us through an emerging sales organization model called the pod model.